 – The credit may not be equivalent to the real number

 This attribution model is probably the only one that considers the importance of the time order.
 Therefore, you can track even products with a really long sales cycle.
-Some businesses find it useful, however, as the credit spreads out to all channels, it may not allow you to bigger picture compared to other models.
+Some businesses find it a useful marketing attribution model.
+However, as the credit spreads out to all channels, it may not allow you to bigger picture compared to other models.

 – Great for products with long sales cycles